 PRO TIP: Running very hot water through your Chemex or glass carafe as soon as you empty it, before the coffee inside dries, will make it much easier to keep your coffee maker clean.

 Why do coffee makers need to be cleaned?
 Simple: stuff gets in there and can build up over time, and if you don’t clean it out, it can get into future batches of coffee.

 Chances are there is already some crud in your coffee maker.
 Just because you’ve been covering up that weird taste with cream doesn’t mean it’s going to magically go away when you start drinking your coffee black.

 It’s a good first step – a “reset” of your coffee escapades, so to speak.

 Step 2: Experiment With Your Coffee Choices

-You may have been fine getting the generic “Coffee Shop” flavor for all your coffee needs in the past, but really, once you add in a bunch of that coffee creamer, it all tastes the same.
+You may have been fine getting the generic “Coffee Shop” flavour for all your coffee needs in the past, but really, once you add in a bunch of that coffee creamer (or a dairy-free option), , it all tastes the same.